threadkill/daisychain/README.md

 <br/>

 ## Why?<a id='why'></a>
+Fundamentally, it's easier/quicker to author command-line tools than GUI-based tools for simple file-processing tasks.
+DaisyChain just provides some basic GUI conveniences for those tools while adding the ability to parallelize certain tasks.

 1. *Batch processing* files typically requires writing the same type of boilerplate code in a scripting language over and over again (*i.e. option flags, loops constructs, exec calls to other applications, I/O handling, signal handling, etc*).
 DaisyChain replaces that process with a framework that controls the order of execution, **and provides a means to parallelize processes.**
 2. *Running scripts* requires some working knowledge of a terminal and shell syntax.
 DaisyChain encapsulates that